 Image sourced from Ontario Power Generation

-Kiewit Corporation was founded in 1884 and is based out of Nebraska, USA.
-Kiewit is one of the largest construction organizations in North America, with over 135 years of experience specializing in all types of building projects.
+The client is one of the largest construction organizations in North America, with over 135 years of experience specializing in all types of building projects.

-Kiewit chose LumiCon Concrete Sensors for their ruggedized industrial design, industry-leading accuracy, and reliable connectivity.
+The client chose LumiCon Concrete Sensors for their ruggedized industrial design, industry-leading accuracy, and reliable connectivity.
 LumiCon Concrete Sensors are built to operate comfortably in the extremely cold conditions of Northern Canada.

 LumiCon provides good data for us to show the client right away that we are following the progress of the concrete closely, and it even allows us to strip the forms and remove the thermal shelters quicker.
 The system helps us prove that the concrete has adhered to its thermal curve, helping us streamline our project schedule.